-Though it’s not difficult to find English speakers, they may be rarer outside of major cities.
+Though it’s not difficult to find English speakers, they may be rarer to come across outside major cities.
 Older Poles are also less likely to speak English, so learning some Polish may be necessary.
 Unfortunately, many English-speaking expats find Polish to be a difficult language to learn.
-However, Poles tend to be highly appreciative of efforts to learn their language, so learning the basics will go along way in earning local respect.
+That said, Poles tend to be highly appreciative of efforts to learn their language, so learning the basics will go a long way in earning local respect.

 + PRO: Poles are multilingual

 Most younger Poles are multilingual, and many Poles will know English.

 + PRO: High standard of inexpensive private healthcare